saraclohisey/lab_handbook/papers/preparing_manuscript_for_publication.md

-# Preparing a manuscript for publication
+# Preparing a manuscript for publication (first and re-submissions)

-## Writing the paper

-This document assumes you have a paper written that your PI and imediate co-authors are happy with and you're ready to submit.
+- [ ] Choose a journal
+- [ ] Send an email to all co-authors before submission to ensure you have permission to submit
+- [ ] Write a coverletter
+- [ ] Prep your documents for submission
+- [ ] Fill out the online portal
+- [ ] Wait for your answer

+### Choosing a journal

+- [ ] Field specific?
+- [ ] Is imapct factor important?

 ### Sample email to ALL co-authors before submission